darshan-raul/apollo11-docs/docs/stages/stage-1/stage-1.md

 ## Prerequisites

 This guide provides instructions to install `kind` (Kubernetes IN Docker) and `kubectl` (Kubernetes command-line tool) on Linux using binary downloads and adding them to your system's PATH.
 This ensures you always have the latest versions directly from the source.
-Assuming `oocker` is already installed.
+Assuming `docker` is already installed.

 -----